 The shockwave is delivered through the surface of the skin & initially causes an inflammatory like response to the injured tissues

-From the 2nd June 2020 will be starting to see SOME Face to Face consultations, There wil be no 'walk-ins' - appointments and enquires must be made by telephone or email
+From the 2nd June 2020 will be starting to see SOME Face to Face consultations, There wil be no 'walk-ins' - All Patients will be Virtually Triaged & Health Screened before their Face-To-Face Appointment

 We are letting our patients know that we are taking all the necessary steps as per Public Health England guidance and our local Health Protection Team to prevent the spread of the virus.
 This is for your safety.
 Obviously this is a dynamic situation and and we will keep you up to date as and when further changes occur.

 There will be a 3 step process in order to attend a Face-To-Face appointment

 1. Virtual Initial Screening Complete (by a Qualified Physiotherapist), including: Health Check, Risks V Benefits - Discussion with Patient - Your Need for Care & Mutual Agreement of Both Parties During the COVID-19 pandemic

 2. Consent form and patient green pathway flow chart "Can I Make A Face-To-Face Appointment" sent to patient.
 Consent form returned & signed electronically, before you can attend your appointment

 3. On the day of your appointment, "Can I Make A Face to Face Appointment" COVID-19 pathway must be followed

 ** We will still be offering Virtual Consultations and if we feel at the time of your initial screening that a virtual consultation is the more appropriate pathway, then we will be asking you to do this route first.**

 Clinician and Admin Pathway

 1. Staff temperatures and health check questionnaires taken on a day to day basis